 Treatment of myofascial pain:

-Firstly, you will need to be properly assessed by a fully qualified chartered physiotherapists to ensure that the pain which you are experiencing is muscle pain/myofascial pain.
+Firstly, you will need to be properly assessed by a fully qualified chartered physiotherapist to ensure that the pain which you are experiencing is muscle pain/myofascial pain.

 Once you are given a diagnosis then you can be treated.
-A combination of the following Some of the treatment approaches are as follows:
+A combination of the following are as follows:

 - Soft/deep tissue release